To all posts

 The perception of quality has changed dramatically in recent decades, from quality control and quality assurance to customer focus and business improvement in a strategic direction with a focus on sustainable development.
 As the perception and concept of quality itself changes, so does the role of the quality manager.
 It is not a given that this change goes hand in hand.

-- "The research shows that the quality work is often focused on the internal work with processes, audits and improvements, but should advantageously have more external focus on the customer and the development of innovative working methods," says Ida Gremyr, Assistant Professor of Quality Management at Chalmers University of Technology.
+- The research shows that quality work is often focused on the internal work with processes, audits and improvements, but should advantageously have more external focus on the customer and the development of innovative ways of working, says Ida Gremyr, Assistant Professor of Quality Management at Chalmers University of Technology.

 Ensuring quality development in colleges and universities is essential

 The quality role often assumes a specialist function around processes and management systems or problem solving.
 Previous research also shows that shortcomings and errors in processes are often compensated for by increased controls and follow-up.
-The development must instead move towards a focus on stable robust processes that are at the same time adaptable to meet rapidly changing requirements and drive innovative ways of working with a focus on customers and stakeholders.
+The development must instead focus on stable robust processes that are at the same time adaptable to meet rapidly changing requirements and drive innovative ways of working with a focus on customers and stakeholders.